Meet our team members

 Jamie joined the Disability Resources team in August of 2007.

-ElizaBeth Pifer is the Assistive Technology Specialist at Disability Resources.
-She started her career in Rehabilitation Technology service delivery 24 years ago at Georgia Tech, and worked at Northern Arizona University for the AZ Technology Access Program from 1996 to 1999.
+ElizaBeth Pifer is the Assistant Director and Assistive Technology Specialist at Disability Resources.
+She started her career in Rehabilitation Technology service delivery in Atlanta at Georgia Tech in 1985, and came to Northern Arizona University in 1995 to work as the Information Technology Specialist for the Arizona Technology Access Program, which was housed in Tucson, AZ at the time.

 Before returning to Northern Arizona University in August of 2007, she worked for ten years as the Director of Rehabilitation Technology Services for a community based independent living and assistive technology resource center on the Navajo Nation.